mukesh0902/mukesh0902/README.md

 # Hi there, I'm Mukesh Kumar👋

-- I'm a pre final year B.tech Student having speacialization area in Information Technology.
+* 🚀  I'm a pre final year B.tech Student having speacialization area in Information Technology.
+* 🌍  I'm from India.
+* 🖥️  See my portfolio at [Hosting Soon]
+* ✉️  You can contact me at [ku.mukesh8474@gmail.com](mailto:ku.mukesh8474@gmail.com)
+* 🧠  I'm learning React.
+* 🤝  I'm open to collaborating on exciting projects as a frontend developer, designer or dev rel.

 Check out my [LinkTree](https://linktr.ee/mukesh0902) for more information about my projects and experience.